 Clinical trials for these vaccines were under the strictest standards to ensure safety and effectiveness.
 The Pfizer-BioNTech vaccine trial included more than 43,000 participants.
 Eight of the vaccine group and 162 of the placebo group developed COVID-19.
 In the Moderna vaccine trial, five participants in the vaccine group and 90 in the placebo group developed COVID-19 out of the more than 30,000 participants.
 The Johnson & Johnson vaccine trial had about 44,000 participants.
 There were 116 COVID cases in the vaccine group and 348 in the placebo group.
 The efficacy in these trials far surpassed the initial goals.
 There was even more effectiveness than typical influenza vaccines.

 The FDA granted Emergency Use Authorization to the Pfizer, Moderna and Johnson & Johnson vaccines because they proved to be at least 50% more effective than the placebo in preventing COVID-19, which is the goal of any vaccine the FDA reviews.

-Even if you already were diagnosed and treated for COVID-19, it’s still important to get the vaccine.
+Even if you already were diagnosed and treated for COVID-19, it’s important to get the vaccine.
 Scientists and doctors are still collecting data to determine how long protection lasts after having the disease or getting the vaccine.
 The vaccine has proven effective at protecting against developing severe disease.